 - The real estate and development community.
 Our community is growing quickly.
 As a result, essential residential and business activity is critical to meet the needs of residents.
 In this way, the real estate and development community provides critical insight for the UDO.
 This group includes architects, engineers, developers, and real estate attorneys.

 - Advocacy groups.
 Advocacy groups play an important role as a voice for their members and their interests.
 Generally, this includes non-profit groups who represent issues like sustainability, business interests, mobility, etc.

 Our vision and guiding principles support affordable housing by encouraging a range of housing choices.
 In short, this includes housing that meet the needs of people with different incomes, ages, physical abilities and lifestyles.
 Research has shown that supporting a greater mix of housing types is key to providing more opportunities for affordable housing.

 In addition, staff is exploring several other methods to achieve greater affordability including incentives, removing regulatory barriers, and providing higher density housing opportunities.

 There are several phases of this project that will involve important community conversations.
 Firstly, the Ordinance Advisory Committee (OAC), a team of approximately 40 community members, provide initial feedback as we draft UDO text.
 All the OAC meeting recordings are shared on the UDO YouTube channel here.

-In addition, as we move into Summer of 2021 and begin to share drafts of the UDO with the community, your feedback and comments will be crucial to building support for and understanding of the UDO.
+In addition, as we move into late summer/early fall 2021 and begin to share drafts of the UDO with the community, your feedback and comments will be crucial to building support for and understanding of the UDO.
 To better understand the project timeline and when to expect to see a public draft for public comment, please visit our project timeline page for more information.